akshaya040806/SIH_25078_electrical/README.md

 For LSTM - we only need the .npy file and I gave that directly so it can be used directly when you guys are doing LSTM.

+Vijay: i have uploaded my lstm model in the repo, i'll explain the working of my model in here tommorow as i am lazy today -to be continued...